 This review was written by Basketball HQ co-founder and skill development trainer Kyle Ohman.

-One of the things that I firmly believe in as a trainer, coach, and ex professional player is that working smarter is so important to getting better.
+One of the things that I firmly believe in as a trainer, coach, and an ex-professional player is that working smarter is so important to getting better.
 Having the right tools and understanding make all the difference in the world when it comes to training.

-When you get in the gym you want to give maximum effort, but you also want to get maximum results.
-The Solo Assist is a tool that is going to allow you to have an extra passer with you at all times in the gym.
+When you get in the gym, you want to give maximum effort, but you also want to get maximum results.
+The Solo Assist is a tool that will allow you to have an extra passer with you at all times in the gym.

-Whether you are a player working out on your own, or a coach that needs to focus on more than just being a passer during a workout or practice, the Solo Assist can be that extra pair of hands.
+Whether you are a player doing basketball drills on your own, or a coach that needs to focus on more than just being a passer during a workout or practice, the Solo Assist can be that extra pair of hands.

-I would never endorse something that I didn't also personally try out myself.
-Some of the things that I really enjoyed about the Solo Assist was the ability to simulate a ball reversal and either shooting a jump shot or attacking on the catch.
-One of the best times to attack is off of a ball reversal, so it important to get a lot of repetitions at this.
+I would never endorse something that I didn’t also personally try out myself.
+Some of the things that I really enjoyed about the Solo Assist was the ability to simulate a ball reversal and either shooting a catch and shoot shot or attacking on the catch.
+One of the best times to attack is off a ball reversal, so it is important to get many repetitions at this.